AbeelLab/cs4255/README.md

 - [BWA and BWA-SW][bwa]
 - [FastTree and Pindel][fastpin]

 Your project grade will be the 40% of your final grade.
-You are expected to submit your project by week 8.
+You are expected to submit your project by January 17.

+### Project submission

+You are required to submit your scripts to the shared __[Dropbox folder](https://www.dropbox.com/request/lN9nsHxnbUisEs6m5vsP)__ of this course.
+Your submission must include:

+0. **Your name and student number**
+1. __Sufficient__ documentation on how to run the script
+2. Written comments that are __detailed__ enough to understand your scripts

 ### Exam
 Exam grades will make up the 60% of your final grade.